 Claire Minnick, Class of '16, Nursing & Spanish Major

+Playing guitar and singing at the Candlelight ceremony and taking part in the Finucane Service Project while exploring KC are two of my favorite Orientation Memories.
 Rockhurst is special to me because of the values it instills in every one of its Hawks.
 Our mission is prevalent around campus and everyone gets to take part in living it.
 I am forever grateful for the woman Rockhurst is shaping me to be, and for the people who allow me to grow in faith and love.

 2015 Logistic Coordinators

 Logistic Coordinators are the glue that binds all pieces of orientation together.
 They are the behind the scenes leaders during the week before orientation and during the orientation process to assist the leaders, coordinators and Director of Student Life with tasks that are imperative to ensure the events flow easily.
 They are selected through an application process and their time commitment is the week before and week of Orientation.

 Austin: " I would advise new students to come into the school year with an open mind.
 You should be ready to study, and try new things.
 College can be overwhelming, and it's okay to ask for help.
 RU offers plenty of services to help you acclimate to a new environment, as well as succeed academically.
 I would really push new students to get involved at RU, there are so many great organizations, and it really helps you to stay grounded."